We want the emissions that we produce from farming activities and inputs to be equal to the emissions we remove from the atmosphere.

 For more information about these systems mentioned in the categories, please click here to access the guide.

-1. Completed two carbon audits for year 2022 and 2023
+1. Completed three carbon audits for year 2022, 2023 and 2024

 2. Improved animal performace in all livestock sectors:

-- introduced a second finishing ration, with a lower true protein content) at the 80kg to 112kg weight range in our pig unit, to lower the carbon emissions per liveweight gain from the unit
+- introduced a second finishing ration, with a lower true protein content at the 80kg to 112kg weight range in our pig unit, to lower the carbon emissions per liveweight gain from the unit

 - investment in Montbelliard and Viking Red semen into a small group of Holstein Friesian cows to create a small block calving herd within the bigger herd, to improve grazing efficiency